uinix-js/uinix-theme/readme.md

 ### Breakpoints

 The `breakpoints` structure is an object that holds media query breakpoints.
-Defining `breakpoints` allows support for defining [Theme values](#theme-values) in array-form, a pattern pioneered and popularized by [theme-ui][theme-ui-responsive-styles].
+Defining `breakpoints` enables defining responsive [Theme values](#theme-values) as an array, a pattern pioneered and popularized by [theme-ui][theme-ui-responsive-styles].

 ```js
 const theme = {